erkr/esphome-device-configs/README.md

 ```

 ## Passive BT-Proxy with RTTTL player:
-This image adds an RTTTL player to the BT proxy version.
+This image adds both a RTTTL player and the passive BT proxy version.
 When starting a song (RTTTL syntax) it will abort what was still playing.

 Example device config: